The graduate program in Digital Futures responds to the increasingly important and sophisticated role of digital technology as a catalyst for change.

 The program focuses on practice-based learning and prototyping, with an enterprise component and supporting thesis research.
 Industry partnerships help students to build a career runway in advance of graduating.
 You are encouraged to work with industry partners in internships which lead to mentorship for your thesis research.

 Who should apply?

 You should have a background in design, technology, culture and/or enterprise as demonstrated by an undergraduate degree and relevant work experience.
 Our students are designers and artists, filmmakers, architects, journalists and media specialists, scientists, engineers and business people.
 This diversity drives peer learning and collaboration across disciplines in the program.

-The Master's in Digital Futures is a two-year full-time program.
-In the program you will develop practice-based and scholarly research in technologically advanced design, art and media through:
+The master's in Digital Futures is a two-year full-time program.
+In the program, you will develop practice-based and scholarly research in technologically advanced design, art and media through the following:

 Check out the program’s yearbook to learn more about recent student work and what you’ll be doing in the program.

 New elective courses are continuously created in response to trends and emerging technologies.
 These cutting-edge courses cover theory and practice in design, art, media, technology and enterprise.
 Some examples include: